 Drain the wings in a colander, and put them on a wire rack to dry.
 After they’ve cooled a bit, dry them thoroughly with paper towels or a clean kitchen towel.
 Place the wings on a baking sheet that has been lined with foil and sprayed with cooking spray.
 Make sure there is air space between them, so they can brown evenly.
 Sprinkle with your favorite seasoned salt.

-While the wings are in the oven, you can make the Easy Blue Cheese Dip.
+While your crispy baked Buffalo wings are in the oven, you can make the Easy Blue Cheese Dip.
 Spicy, tangy Buffalo sauce and creamy blue cheese dip are a magic combination, in my opinion.
 I know blue cheese isn’t everyone’s thing, though, so if you want you can skip the dip or use my recipe for Easy Ranch Dip.

 Make the blue cheese dip by stirring together mayonnaise, sour cream, blue cheese crumbles, lemon juice, salt and pepper.
 That’s all there is to it!